JingweiToo/Neural-Network-Toolbox/README.md

 ## How to choose the validation scheme?
-There are two types of validation strategies are listed as follows:
+There are two types of validation strategies listed as follows:
   + Hold-out validation
 ```code
 opts.tf    = 1;